-Our perovskite technology will help upscale solar energy quickly to meet the ambitious targets needed to tackle the climate crisis.
+Our perovskite technology will help accelerate the deployment of solar energy to meet the ambitious targets needed to tackle the climate crisis.

-Our material can be manufactured using existing processes, making perovskite ideal for use as a plug-and-play partner to conventional silicon technology.
+Our material can be manufactured using existing processes, making perovskite ideal for use as a partner with conventional silicon technology.

 Solar PV already has much lower lifecycle emissions compared with fossil fuels.
 Currently the majority of greenhouse gas emissions from PV installations come from materials extraction/processing and module manufacturing.
-While we do not produce modules, we want to help further reduce the carbon footprint of the wider solar industry by working with module manufacturers with strong sustainability credentials and who produce and supply locally to where their modules will be installed.
+While we do not produce modules, we want to help further reduce the carbon footprint of the wider solar industry by working with module manufacturers who share our sustainability commitment and who produce and supply locally to where their modules will be installed.

-We have designed our product to meet high sustainability standards throughout its lifecycle.
+We want our product to be highly sustainable throughout its lifecycle.

-Firstly, we have engineered our perovskite solar cell to be highly resource-efficient.
+Our technology is highly resource-efficient.
 Adding an equivalent of 0.5% by weight of our perovskite material onto a conventional silicon PV cell would enable a solar module to produce 20%–50% more power over its lifetime.
-This higher power output could also offset the carbon footprint embodied in the production of high-purity silicon needed for photovoltaic cells.
+This higher power output also offsets the carbon footprint embodied in the production of solar cells.